 The copyright industries report no decline in Chile's widespread "street piracy," and illegal downloading continues to be pervasive and largely unchecked.
-Although the country is emerging as a sophisticated digital market (broadband is now available to 54.8 percent of the population, according to www.internetworldstats.com), without effective anti-piracy mechanisms to keep pace with the increase in Internet users and available bandwidth, legitimate online distributors of copyrighted materials face enormous challenges.
+Although the country is emerging as a sophisticated digital market (the Internet is now available to 58.6% of the population, according to www.internetworldstats.com), without effective anti-piracy mechanisms to keep pace with the increase in Internet users and available bandwidth, legitimate online distributors of copyrighted materials face enormous challenges.
 Internet piracy occurs most significantly via peer-to-peer (P2P) file sharing of infringing content, but also occurs through hosted sites, illegal use of cyberlockers, hyperlinks to infringing materials and, increasingly, illegal mobile and smart phone downloads.

-Optical disc piracy, street piracy and border issues: As most of the pirate music consumers in Chile have migrated to the Internet, today street vendors ("ambulantes") primarily sell DVDs containing movies and music videos.
+Optical disc piracy: As most of the pirate music consumers in Chile have migrated to the Internet, today street vendors ("ambulantes") primarily sell DVDs containing movies and music videos.
 The recording industry, however, reports that optical discs still face a 50% piracy rate of the total market in Chile.
-Vendors cover their pirate wares with big towels printed with the cover image of movies, games, music, or software.
-A buyer asks for the product, the seller makes a phone call, and in a few minutes a runner appears with the pirated product.
-Police actions against the street vendors are frequent but produce only transitory changes in the street piracy situation.
-In recent years, the film, music and business software industries have reported that "in-house piracy" in Chile is driven by street purchasers who seek illegal copies of films, games, and software from individuals with access to copying equipment at work.
-These in-house vendors use catalogues distributed by email or on paper, receive the requests, fulfill orders and then receive payment from a distributor.
 Finally, Chile is a major port of entry for blank optical disc media coming from Asia.
 The illegal importation and smuggling of pirate goods from Peru seriously affects the northern cities of Arica, Iquique, and Antofagasta.
 Some products are imported through the Port of Iquique, falsely identified, and re-exported to other countries.

-Business software piracy: The Business Software Alliance (BSA) reports that both the public and private sector in Chile have a better understanding in 2011 of the risks involved in pirated software and the importance of IP to the economy, but the increasing ease with which consumers can access digital pirated software counters any progress with public awareness.
-As a result, overall, business software piracy neither rose nor fell in Chile during 2011.
-End-user piracy (the unauthorized use and copying of software by businesses and other enterprises) remains a problem and currently causes the greatest damage to the business software market in Chile.
+End-user software piracy: BSA | The Software Alliance (BSA) reports that the general public as well as government officials in Chile continue to gain a better understanding of the risks involved in using pirated software and the importance of IP to the economy, and the overall rate of software piracy fell in Chile from 62% to 61% in 2011 (the most recent year studied).2 The software industry remains highly concerned about widespread enterprise end-user piracy (the unauthorized use and copying of software by businesses and other enterprises).
 Other significant forms of software theft include unauthorized pre-installation of software by hardware retailers, in-house and external IT advisors who often load unauthorized copies of software onto computers or networks, and Internet piracy.
-The PC software piracy rate in Chile remained steady in 2010 at 64%.2 This translates to a commercial value for pirated U.S. vendor software of \$173 million.

-End-user piracy of business software occurs in a variety of professional business, including media, architecture, design, engineering, and publicity, to name a few.
+Enterprise end-user piracy of software occurs in a variety of professional businesses, including media, architecture, design, engineering, and publicity, to name a few.
 Perhaps of most immediate concern is the piracy that occurs within public agencies, which are in a position to set a national example.
+While there has been progress with government software legalization, more needs to be done.
 Adopting appropriate provisions to regulate the acquisition and management of software by the government is a critical solution, and one required by the FTA.
-Internet piracy of business software is also a major concern in Chile, making the need for deterrent measures against online infringement an immediate one.
+Internet piracy of software is also a major concern in Chile, making the need for deterrent measures against online infringement an immediate one.